 https://wiccaliving.com/wiccan-calendar-yule-winter-solstice/

-And some post with ideas for celebrating:
+And some posts with ideas for celebrating:

 http://www.pennilesspagan.com/2016/12/5-ways-to-celebrate-yule.html